"Can you give tips on how to stay connected when you feel irritable? I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

 Acknowledge yourself for your courage in being willing to face those upsets that were making you irritable.
 Express gratitude for that red flag (your own

-our own reactions.
+else.
 The good news is that you're rewiring your brain, so it gets easier every time you do it.
-And you'll notice over time that your
+And you'll notice over time that your irritable moments

 And what about Katherine’s question?
 How do you reconnect with your child, once you shift into a more positive place?
 That’s our next post.